rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 Depending upon their set up environment, the user may  need to install certain packages.
 Please check the documentation for each to install the latest version.
 For example, for the pandas_datareader, the installation instructions are given below.
 The packages used are as follows:

-Pandas
+pandas
-Pandas_DataReader   # pip install pandas-datareader
+pandas_DataReader   # pip install pandas-datareader
-Statsmodels
-Matplotlib
+statsmodels
+matplotlib

 The modules that need to be imported are as follows:

-Datetime
+datetime
 os
 sys
+timedelta

 EXECUTING THE CODE: